slior/node-configurator/README.md

 ### Usage

+#### RESTful API
-At this point, only a RESTful API is supported.
+At this point, there's support for RESTful CRUD API.
 In your favorite REST client, try typing:
 ```
 http://localhost:8081/config/s